Tijame98/NFC_Face_Recog_API/README.md

 templates/: Contains HTML files that serve as templates for the web interface, which display attendance records and allow administrative actions. static/: Holds CSS files and dependencies files for styling and interactive functionality on the web frontend.

+## RC522

+Scripts related to the operation of the RC522 NFC reader are stored here.
+They handle the reading of NFC tags and the initial authentication of student IDs.

+det_ID.py: This script is responsible for interfacing with the RC522 NFC reader, capturing the UID of NFC cards presented by students. extract_ID.py: checking captured UID of NFC cards against the database.

 ## Cloud Data Base hosted on Render

 Hostname : dpg-cocsnu63e1ms739lgb80-a